-I am primary teacher, drama facilitator, PhD researcher and secretary at National Drama.
-Wearing all these hats I have realised how beneficial and handy the skill of drama is for an educator.
-My doctoral research focuses on vocabulary acquisition through drama and the latter has been proved as one of the most creative, enjoyable and efficient way of learning a language.
-I consider drama not only as art but also as a teaching medium ready to satisfy every learner’s expectations.
+I am an ESOL and English secondary teacher, Greek language teacher, drama facilitator, PhD researcher and secretary at National Drama.
+Wearing all these hats I have realised how beneficial and handy is the skill of drama for an educator.
+My doctoral research focuses on L2 vocabulary acquisition through drama and the latter has been proved as one of the most creative, enjoyable and efficient ways of learning a language.
+I consider drama not only as art but also as a teaching medium capable of satisfying every learner’s expectations.

 I have a lot of experience as a Drama teacher having worked as a class teacher in both Primary and Secondary Schools, as Head of Drama, Advisory Drama Teacher and as Leader of a TiE Team.
 Currently I edit Drama Magazine and Drama Research and am Treasurer but I am also Co-ordinator of London Drama and a Trustee of Southwark Theatres Education Partnership (STEP) and Blue Elephant Theatre in Camberwell.